Undertaking an MPhil or PhD

 In addition to studying for a research degree, students undertaking traditional route PhDs will participate in researcher training.
 This combines general research training with specific topics associated with your discipline.
 The training focuses on the requirements of external research funding bodies and government requirements.

 We also provide a structured programme of transferable skills training and career development.
-This is informed by the work of Vitae, the national organisation which support researchers throughout their careers.
+This is informed by the work of Vitae, the national organisation which supports researchers throughout their careers.

 What you'll study